 Customer deposits held by the Town before any services are supplied are restricted to the service for which the deposit was collected.
 Cash restricted for special purposes has been segregated from cash available for general operations.
 Powell Bill funds are also classified as restricted cash because they can be expended only for the purposes of maintaining, repairing, constructing, reconstructing or widening of local streets per G.S.
 136-41.4.
 The unexpended grant proceeds that are restricted by revenue source are also classified as restricted cash.
 Money in the Higher Efficiency Electrical Upgrade Project Fund is classified as restricted assets because its use is restricted to fund the project.
-Money in the Water System Fund is classified as restricted assets because its use is restricted to the Wastewater Treatment Plant Improvement Project.

 Town of Fontana Dam Restricted Cash

 Governmental Activities

 General Fund

-Streets - Powell Bill funds \$ 23,629
+Streets - Powell Bill funds \$ 24,814

 Higher Efficiency Electrical Upgrade Project Fund

 Unexpended grant proceeds 6,610

-Total Governmental Activities \$ 30,239
+Total Governmental Activities \$ 31,424

 Business-type Activities

 Water System Fund

-Customer deposits \$ 800
+Customer deposits \$ 1,150

+Total Business-type Activities \$ 1,150